 Summary:

 When tax season approaches, don’t forget to look for potential money-save tax deductions for landlords.
-If you rent out property, you might be eligible for deducting related expenses.
-Landlords can claim tax deductions for many things, including mortgage and interest payments, insurance premiums, maintenance and repairs, administrative costs and supplies, eviction-related fees, depreciation and losses, travel, professional services, and more.
+If you rent out property, you might be eligible for deductible expenses.
+Landlords can typically claim tax deductions for many things, including mortgage and interest payments, insurance premiums, maintenance and repairs, administrative costs and supplies, eviction-related fees, depreciation and losses, travel, professional services, and more.

 Disclosure: This content, except as otherwise indicated or stated on this site, is the property of TransUnion Rental Screening Solutions, Inc. This content is for educational purposes and for convenience only.
 Trademarks used are the property of their respective owners, and no endorsement or affiliation is implied.
 The information presented in this content is “as is” without warranties of any kind, and specifically is not represented to be complete and does not constitute legal advice, and is subject to change without notice.
 You are encouraged to check these terms from time to time for changes, and by accessing this site you agree to these terms and all terms listed.
 Laws and regulations may vary by state and locality.
 Consult your own counsel if you have legal questions related to your rental property practices and processes.

-While the objective is a successful rental business, that’s not always possible.
-Given that 36% of rental businesses fail in the first five years, according to AdvisorSmith, it’s crucial to do everything you can to help maximize profits and come out triumphant.
+While the objective is a successful rental business, that’s not always possible––especially these days.
+According to property company Rich Commercial Realty, landlord operating expenses have continued to rise across the board of rental services, including a 12% increase in the cost of electricity from 2021 to 2022.
+Given these creeping costs, it’s crucial to do everything you can to help maximize profits and come out triumphant.

-If you have to travel long distances to check on your property, money site Moolanomy reports you can deduct the cost of your travel expenses.
+If you have to travel long distances to check on your property, legal site NOLO reports you may be able to deduct the cost of your travel expenses.
 Examples of deductible expenses include things like:

 - Car mileage